Up to 50% off sofas & mattresses — limited‑time deals.

 Best couch for pets and kids

-How to buy a sleeper sofa that you’ll actually use
+How to buy a sleeper sofa that you will actually use

 Treat the bed as a second product.
-Ask what mattress type it uses (foam, innerspring, air-over-coil), the thickness, and whether the mechanism is serviceable.
-Open and close it yourself; if it’s awkward in the store, it will be worse at 11 p.m.
-Measure clearance in front of the sofa for the pull-out path and account for bedding storage.
+Ask what mattress type it uses, how thick it is, and whether the mechanism is serviceable.
+Open and close it yourself if you can.
+Also measure the clearance needed in front of the sofa when the bed is open.

 How to plan a sectional sofa layout in a small room